MickPunungwe3000/mickpunungwe3000.github.io/about.md

 I believe in building things that **actually work**.
 That survive pressure.
 That deliver value without crumbling under load.

 I’m obsessed with:
-- **Clean Code** — because maintenance is everything
+- **Clean Code**  because maintenance is everything
-- **System Design** — because scale always comes faster than expected
+- **System Design**  because scale always comes faster than expected
-- **Teaching by writing** — because the best way to master something is to explain it
+- **Teaching by writing**  because the best way to master something is to explain it

-This blog is me passing the torch backward — sharing the tools, principles, and mindset shifts that helped me avoid years of detours.
+This blog is me passing the torch backward, sharing the tools, principles, and mindset shifts that helped me avoid years of detours.

 ---